Speakers: Dr. Andrea Waters-Rist (Department of Anthropology, Western University)

 For some twenty years, a Viking grave purportedly discovered by an itinerant prospector in northern Ontario marred our understanding of the original European outreach to the Americas.
 Acquired in 1936 by Charles Trick Currelly, the celebrated director of the ROM’s archaeology division, the Beardmore relics were only exposed as a clumsy hoax in 1956.

 In his book Beardmore (McGill-Queen’s University Press, 2018), Douglas Hunter unravels the complex case and shows how power can be exercised across professional networks in ways that are hostile to arriving at the truth.

 We encourage all interested persons to attend Toronto Chapter meetings free of charge and invite you to become a member of the OAS and the Chapter.
 Bring a friend!

-Topic: Canadians and the Early Years of the SAA: The Society for
+Topic: Canadians and the Founding of the Society for American Archaeology, 1934-1942

 Speakers: Rhiannon Fisher, M.Sc., RPA, Archaeologist, Golder Associates and Carla Parslow, Ph.D., Senior Archaeologist, Golder Associates